bakery/blog/_posts/2014-08-30-from-windows-to-app-store-part-2-2.md

 ### Who uses RandAll

-RandAll customers are mostly people playing games or sports in real life.
+RandAll customers are usually people playing games or sports in real life.
 Paying customers mostly used the “Reorder” feature.
 It enables them to shuffle the order of participants within a game/sport.

 The app was used more than 300k times with an average of 400 times a day, and that is all by this small group of people that actually bought the app.